 Fearing the audit

-In the world of taxes, audit is a 4-letter word.
+In the world of taxes, audit is a four-letter word.
 Taxpayers live in fear of the IRS audit—including the inconvenience and potential penalties it implies.
 But you don’t need to fear the audit, and you definitely shouldn’t let fear of the audit stop you from claiming deductions you’ve rightly earned.

 There are two main defenses against an IRS audit: comprehensive records and professional tax filing.
 If you claim only the deductions you qualify for and you have documentation to back you up, you’re in good shape even if the IRS does choose to audit your return.